Onchain Glossary

 Genesis Block

-The genesis block describes the very first block in the blockposchain.
+The genesis block describes the very first block in the blockchain.
 It defines the initial state of the blockchain at the start of the network.
 A genesis block must be given to the application, and all networks should have a different genesis block.

 H